Why is Face Fit Testing required?

 Who needs testing?

-How do I choose a Tester?
+How do I choose a supplier?

 What does the face fit test involve?

-All tight-fitting masks rely on a good seal with the skin.
+All tight-fitting masks rely on a good seal with the face.
 If the seal is not tight, then the contaminated air will pass through the gap, and the user will breathe it in.
 Beards make it impossible to get this seal between the mask and the skin and the face fit testing will fail.

 Further Information is available below